AU-Master-Thesis/thesis/sections/1-introduction/research.typ

   // === Study 3
   #study.H-3.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-3", weight: 900):
   #set enum(numbering: req-enum.with(prefix: "RQ-3.", color: theme.teal))
-  + Will global planning improve the actors' capability to move in complex environments?
+  + Will global planning improve the actors' capability to move autonomously in complex environments?
   + Will global planning degrade the existing local cooperative collision avoidance?
   + What impact will the global planning layer have on performance?

-  // === Study 4
-  #study.H-4.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-3", weight: 900):
-  #set enum(numbering: req-enum.with(prefix: "RQ-3.", color: theme.teal), start: 4)
   + Is it possible to introduce a new type of factor that can aid in path-following?
   + What impact will this factor have on the existing behaviour of the actors, importantly; will it degrade their ability to collaborate and avoid collisions - both with each other and the environment?
   + What will the impact of this factor be on the actors' capability to move in complex environments?